Seiya Suzuki Player Props: Cubs vs. Blue Jays

 Seiya Suzuki At The Plate

-- In 9.9% of his games this season, he has homered, and 2.6% of his trips to the plate.
+- In 9.8% of his games this year, he has hit a long ball, and 2.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.